 Search for @TTUWSP and "follow" us.
 Make plans to join us on Friday, August 24th between 2:00 p.m. - 4:00 p.m. (central time) and take part in the discussion.
 Useful links to news and information about gender equity are welcome.
 You can also use the quiz below as a starting point for what kind of "tweets" you can contribute to the conversation.
 When "tweeting" your comments please include the hashtag #WED2012 as we will be tracking the discuss for a future blog post.
 If you have questions before Friday, feel free to "tweet us".

 • Do I need to show up somewhere?

-No. You can participate from anywhere but if you would like to meet other members of the Women's Studies Program we will moderate the event from the office of Women's Studies located in DOAK Hall RM's 123 & 125.
+No. You can participate from anywhere but if you would like to meet other members of the Women's & Gender Studies we will moderate the event from the office of Women's Studies located in DOAK Hall RM's 123 & 125.

 To prepare for our "tweet up", take a chance with our test your knowledge quiz about

 Note: For answers to today's quiz go to /wstudies/events_womensequality_quiz.php

 1.)
 August 26th is celebrated as Women's Equality Day to commemorate

 2.)
 In what year did Congresswoman Bella Abzug introduce legislation to ensure that this important American anniversary would be celebrated?